yolanother/eadb/README.md

-  show-default                  - Shows the current default device name                          - Stores a name for a device wait (mode)                   - Waits until a specific mode is detected plogcat [package name]        - Runs logcat on a specific package name slogcat (-p package_name) search terms screenshot                    - Grabs a screenshot
+  show-default                  - Shows the current default device name                          - Stores a name for a device wait (mode)                   - Waits until a specific mode is detected clogcat                       - Runs a colorized logcat plogcat [package name]        - Runs logcat on a specific package name install-mirroring             - Installs chromecast mirroring support on rooted device slogcat (-p package_name) search terms screenshot                    - Grabs a screenshot start                         - Start either the default activity or a specified activity input-text                    - Enter text on the device input-key                     - Send a key or set of keys

 </pre>

 <H2>Install</H2>